isabella232/experience-manager-headless-adaptive-forms.en/help/faq.md

 **Did Adobe release a new AEM Archetype for Headless Adaptive forms?**

-You can use Archetype 37 or later to include Headless Adaptive forms functionality in your Forms as a Cloud Service environment.
+You can use Archetype 37 with flag `includeFormsheadless` or later flag to create an AEM project with Headless Adaptive Forms functionality.

 **Do I require Forms as a Cloud Service sandbox to use Headless Adaptive forms?**